PaoloFrancesco-Marino/PaoloFrancesco-Marino/README.md

 # Hi there I'm Paolo 👋
-My name is Paolo Francesco Marino and I'm a Jr. Full Stack Web Developer.
-I'm from Italy, and currently I am actively looking for a job as a web developer jr.
+Jr. Full Stack Web Developer.

 You can find me on [LinkedIn][1]